-See DigitalColor Meter Guide (located in the Guide [2]) menu when the DigitalColor Meter application is active) or the Monitors & Sound doc.pdf file for more information on how to use DigitalColor Meter.
+See DigitalColor Meter Guide (located in the Guide [2]) menu when the DigitalColor Meter application is active) for more information on how to use DigitalColor Meter.

-Specifying colors using the Pantone Matching System
+Specifying colors using the PANTONE MATCHING SYSTEM®

-In some application programs, you can use Apple Color Picker to specify Pantone colors.
-The Pantone Color Picker extension is automatically installed along with the rest of the AppleVision software.
+In some application programs, you can use Apple's Color Picker in conjunction with the PANTONE® Color Picker to specify PANTONE® colors.
+The PANTONE Color Picker extension is automatically installed along with the rest of the Apple Displays software.

-For example, in a variety of applications, Apple Color Picker is automatically launched when a new color needs to be specified.
+For example, in a variety of applications, Apple's Color Picker is automatically launched when a new color needs to be specified.
 Often, a menu of several different color systems is available to choose from.
-When you select Pantone, a dialog box appears.
+When you select PANTONE, a dialog box appears.

-By selecting Pantone matching colors, you are assured of a close match between what you see on your monitor and the printed version.
-Pantone Color Picker may look different on your computer.
+By selecting PANTONE matching colors, you are assured of a close match between what you see on your monitor and the printed version.
+PANTONE® Color Picker may look different on your computer.

-If Pantone colors are not available in the Color Picker menu, click the More Choices button; then select Pantone.
+If PANTONE colors are not available in the Color Picker menu, click the More Choices button; then select PANTONE.